salacoste/mcp-n8n-workflow-builder/README.md

 - **HTTP Webhook Workflow**: Create a workflow that responds to HTTP webhook requests
 - **Data Transformation Workflow**: Create a workflow for processing and transforming data
 - **External Service Integration Workflow**: Create a workflow that integrates with external services
+- **API Data Polling Workflow**: Create a workflow that polls an API and processes data with filtering

 Each prompt has variables that can be customized when generating a workflow, such as workflow name, schedule expression, webhook path, and more.